 - a.
-Only applies to the extent permitted by law; and - b.
-Will not be broader than that which you are required by the contract or agreement to provide for such additional insured.
+Only applies to the extent permitted by law; - Will not be broader than that which you are required by the contract or agreement to provide for such additional insured.

-B. With respect to the insurance afforded to these additional insureds, the following additional exclusion applies:

-"Bodity injury" or "property damage" arising out of the rendering of, or the failure to render, any professional architectural, engineering or surveying services, including:

-- The preparing, approving, or failing to prepare or approve, maps, shop drawings, opinions, reports, surveys, field orders, change orders or drawings and specifications; or - Supervisory, inspection, architectural or engineering activities.
+- B. With respect to the insurance afforded to these additional insureds, the following additional exclusion applies: - (his insurance does not apply to: - "Bodily injury" or "property damage" arising out of the rendering of, or the failure to render, any professional architectural, engineering or surveying services, including: - The preparing, approving, or failing to prepare or approve, maps, shop drawings, opinions, reports, surveys, field orders, change orders or drawings and specifications; or - Supervisory, inspection, architectural or engineering activities.